-Costs incurred for freight, express, cartage, postage, and other transportation services relating either to goods purchased, in process, delivered, are allowable.
+Costs incurred for freight, express, cartage, postage, and other transportation services relating either to goods purchased, in process, or delivered, are allowable.
 When such costs can readily be identified with the item involved, they may be charged directly as transportation costs or added to the cost of such items.
-Where identification with the materials received cannot be readily made, inbound transportation cost may be charged to the appropriate Facilities and Administration (also referred to as indirect) accounts if the institution follows a consistent, equitable procedure in this respect.
-Outbound freight, if reimbursable under the terms of the sponsored agreement, should be treated as a .
-[OMB Circular A-21 (J)(52); OMB Circular A-122 Attachment B, (50); not addressed by OMB Circular A-87 or UGMS]
+Where identification with the materials received cannot be readily made, inbound transportation cost may be charged to the appropriate indirect cost accounts if the Grantee follows a consistent, equitable procedure in this respect.
+Outbound freight, if reimbursable under the terms of the grant award, should be treated as a direct cost.

+Reference: 2 CFR § 200.474 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.65 Travel Costs

 Travel costs are allowable for expenses for transportation, lodging, subsistence, and related items incurred by employees traveling on official business subject to certain provisions.

-[See also OMB Circular A-21 (J)(53); OMB Circular A-87 Attachment B, (43); ASMB C-10 Question 3-55; OMB Circular A-122 Attachment B, (51); UGMS Part II Attachment B, (43); and Chapter 9 of this manual]
+For more information refer to the cited Uniform Guidance and TxGMS references at the end of this Section 8.3.65.
+Refer also to Chapter 9 Travel, in this manual.

-NOTE: Boards are also subject to the travel regulations in the current General Appropriations Act and Texas Government Code, Chapter 660.
-Accordingly, the State of Texas Travel Allowance Guide issued by the Texas Comptroller of Public Accounts also applies.
+Note: Boards are also generally subject to the state travel regulations in the current General Appropriations Act and Texas Government Code, Chapter 660.
+Accordingly, Textravel, which is published by the Texas Comptroller of Public Accounts also generally applies.
+For more information, refer to Chapter 9 Travel, in this manual.

-NOTE: Skills Development funds may not be used to pay for trainee or instructor travel costs or trainee drug tests.
-[40 TAC § 803.3(d)(4)]
+Note: Skills Development funds may not be used to pay for trainee or instructor travel costs or trainee drug tests.
+(40 TAC § 803.3(d)(4))

+Reference: 2 CFR § 200.475 (Uniform Guidance); Appendix 7 to TxGMS; 40 TAC § 803.3(d)(4)

 8.3.66 Trustees

-Travel and subsistence costs of trustees (or directors) are allowable.
-The costs are subject to restrictions regarding lodging, subsistence, and air travel costs for Travel (see Section 8.3.65, Travel Costs, in this manual).
-[OMB Circular A-21 (J)(54); OMB Circular A-122 Attachment B, (52); not addressed by OMB Circular A-87 or UGMS]
+For federal awards, the Uniform Guidance establishes that travel and subsistence costs of trustees (or directors) at institutions of higher education and non-profit organizations are allowable.
+The costs are subject to restrictions regarding lodging, subsistence, and air travel costs for Travel.
+(Refer also to Section 8.3.65 Travel Costs, in this manual).

-Authority:

-20 CFR §667.260

-45 CFR §98.54

-OMB Circular A-21, (J)

-OMB Circular A-87, Attachment B

-ASMB C-10

-OMB Circular A-122, Attachment B

-Texas Government Code, Chapter 556

-UGMS Part II Attachment B

-40 TAC §803.3

-40 TAC §835.3

-WD Letter 06-05

-*Also includes other authorities specifically identified in this Section.

-Last Update: August 31, 2020 (Note in Section 8.3.18 only.)
+For state awards, TxGMS establishes that such costs are not allowable unless authorized by state law.

+Reference: 2 CFR § 200.476 (Uniform Guidance); Appendix 7 to TxGMS

+Last Update: October 1, 2023

 Return to Chapter Table of Contents